stevehemingway/book/src/Diary/2020/April/overview.md

 Another tack is to buy low quality stuff, like MBS ETFs and companies suspected of fraud.
 Although the authorities never unveil the fraud, sometimes funding stress does.
 Obviously, your shorting of TSLA, which is a prime example of a fraud, has not gone so well even lately.

+## Insurance

+Insurance companies rely on returns on their float to cover the cost of their claims.
+Deaths will be up a bit (maybe overall down though, because of less pollution and less general infection).
+Negative risk-free yields and defaults on corporate debt will increase liabilities, and reduce assets: not a good combo.
+The other problem is companies who  liabilities which are defined benefit pensions.
+This will mainly be municipals, but also some paternalistic employers.